merkle-open/NitroNet/README.md

 #### (A) With Unity or CastleWindsor

 ##### NuGet Package installation

-Execute the following line in your NuGet Package Manager to install NitroNet with **Unity**:
+Execute following the line in your NuGet Package Manager to install NitroNet for Sitecore with your preferred IoC framework:

+**Unity**

 `PM >` `Install-Package NitroNet.UnityModules`